If you want your users to be able to upload PDF files, you have 2 choices:

 First, you will need to access the AI Engine dashboard and, under the “Server Modules” tab, enable the Assistants feature.

-This action will generate a new tab where you can view all of your OpenAI assistants.
+This action will generate a new section in the settings where you can view all of your OpenAI assistants.
+This is a read-only section, you wont be able to modify or add assistants from there, everything will be done on the OpenAI side.

 There’s no need to return to this tab anymore.
 Now that the assistant is available, let’s proceed to use it!